 Nobody will win that.

-And if for whatever reason, what right or wrong, you're being charged with something in the in the case of that took place in in Minneapolis, that this guy had an arrest warrant for an incident involving a gun and hitting a woman, apparently, or something to that effect, or and and it involved running from the police.
+And if for whatever reason, right or wrong, you're being charged with something in the case that took place in Minneapolis, this guy had an arrest warrant for an incident involving a gun and hitting a woman, apparently, or something to that effect.

-So the police, the uh the guy resisted arrest.
+So the police, the guy resisted arrest.

-This is then we get into the situation we got into.
+Then we get into the situation we got into.

 I want to hear more evidence.